Ha1fDead/rest_file_api/readme.md

 4. Open the solution in VSCode
 5. Hit F5, your default browser should open

 The app should be running on `http://localhost:5000` and `https://localhost:5001`.
-It should be rendering your root directory.
+It should be rendering your home directory.
 NOTE: File operations done on your directory are permanent!

 To configure the root directory, simply change the configuration in `Program.cs`.